Business Risks

 The Daiwa House Group constantly monitors information about various subsidies and benefit systems including their amendment or abolition or the termination of benefits, and takes measures in response to system changes.

-Furthermore, in the Single-Family Houses Business, the Company's policy is to provide high-quality housing at reasonable prices, and in particular, the Company is working to expand sales of built-for-sale houses.
+Furthermore, in the Single-Family Houses Business, the Company has adopted a policy of providing housing that combines strong cost performance and comfort to a broader range of customers by leveraging innovation tools, including AI-driven systems that instantly propose optimal plans.
+At the same time, the Company is focusing on expanding sales of built-for-sale houses.
 In this way, the Company is working to create demand and reduce the impact of decline in housing demand on performance.

 (2)Business environment